PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 - Enclose sample input values in backticks (`` ` ``)
 - Refer to other props using **bold** by surrounding with double asterisks (*)
 - Use Markdown links with descriptive text rather than displaying a full URL.
 - If the description isn't self-explanatory, link to the API docs of the relevant method to further clarify how the prop works.
 When the value of the prop is complex (for example, an object with many properties), link to the section of the API docs that include details on this format.
-Users may pass values from previous steps using [expressions](/workflows/steps/params/#entering-expressions), so they'll need to know how to structure that data.
+Users may pass values from previous steps using expressions, so they'll need to know how to structure the input data.

 Examples: